-The present text is N. H. McCoy's "Fundamentals of Abstract Algebra", augmented by notes on primitive elements, polynomial congruences, and error-correcting codes.
+The present text is Lindsay Childs, "A Concrete Introduction to Higher Algebra augmented by notes on primitive elements, polynomial congruences, and error-correcting codes.

 I. Elementary number theory and an introduction to structure.

 Remarks on logic.
 Sets and binary operations.
 The integers, g.c.d.'s and the Euclidean algorithm.
 Congruences and the rings of residue classes modulo n.